hylobates-lar/coloring_book_frontend/README.md

 ## Credits

 The coloring book images used within this app have been borrowed from several sources for demo purposes only.
-They have been minorly edited and transformed into svg's to allow for coloring functionality.
+They have been minorly edited and transformed into SVG's to allow for coloring functionality.